bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 One 5-pin 0.1" (2.54mm) pin header is provided for RS-232 serial
 output.
 The pin-order is typical of many "USB to TTL Serial" adapters.
+Generally a 5-pin pin SOCKET would be installed if this option is desired.
 A typical decoder would not include this port.
 For software development purposes this port is configured as a serial port allowing the use of functions like `printf` or `putc` in the code.
 This allows the programmer to extract more information during the code debugging phase.

 ### Diagnostic LEDs